mjdominus/util/README.md

     to the next page of the menu, and `k` or `p` move to the previous page.

+`pgrep` is an implementation of `grep` in Perl that uses Perl regular expressions, implements a couple of features I use a lot, and eliminates a vast number of features I never use.

 `psgrep` runs `ps` and greps the output, but leaves intact the header line that explains what the columns mean.